-- Your advisor is there to listen to you, support you, and get to know you. - Please feel comfortable approaching your advisor whenever you need to - Advisors exist to provide EAP students with a clear point of contact for support, advice, accountability, and navigational help. - This will be someone that you feel comfortable approaching for advice, who has known you throughout your whole EAP career - This will prepare EAP students for the Advising system in the Academic Program - This will foster positive connections between EAP faculty and students
+- Your advisor is your ally. - Your advisor is there to listen to you, support you, and get to know you. - Please feel comfortable approaching your advisor whenever you need to - Advisors exist to provide EAP students with a clear point of contact for support, advice, accountability, and navigational help. - This will be someone that you feel comfortable approaching for advice, who has known you throughout your whole EAP career - This will prepare EAP students for the Advising system in the Academic Program - This will foster positive connections between EAP faculty and students